It Came from Outer Space: Plot

 Putnam finally discovers the spaceship and learns from the alien leader that they crashed on Earth by accident; the aliens appear benign and only plan to stay on Earth just long enough to repair their damaged craft and then continue on their voyage.
 The aliens' real appearance, when finally revealed to Putnam, is entirely non-human: they are large, single-eyed, almost jellyfish-like beings that seem to glide across the ground, leaving a glistening trail that soon vanishes.
-They are also able to shape shift into human form in order to appear human and move around Sand Rock, unobserved, in order to collect their much needed repair materials.
+They are also able to shape shift into human form in order to appear human and move around Sand Rock, unobserved, in order to collect their much-needed repair materials.
 To do this, they copy the human forms of the local townspeople that they have abducted.
 In doing so, however, they fail to reproduce the townspeople's exact personalities, leading to suspicion and eventually to the deaths of two of the aliens.

 Now that they have been discovered, the aliens have decided to destroy themselves and their spaceship.
-Putnam reasons with them at length and convinces the alien leader to instead finish the repairs while he, as a sign of the aliens' good faith, takes the captives outside to the sheriff.
-To protect the aliens from the sheriff and his advancing posse, Putnam manages to seal off the mine in order to give them the time they still need to finish their spaceship repairs.
+Putnam reasons with them at length and persuades the alien leader to instead finish the repairs while he, as a sign of the aliens' good faith, takes the captives outside to the sheriff.
+To protect the aliens from the sheriff and his advancing posse, Putnam manages to seal off the mine in order to give them the time they need to finish their spaceship repairs.

 Shortly afterwards the alien spaceship finally leaves Earth.
 Putnam's fiancée Ellen asks him if they are gone for good.
 He responds "No, just for now.
 It wasn't the right time for us to meet.
 But there will be other nights, other stars for us to watch.
-They'll be back".
+They'll be back."